kemeier/liri-node-app/README.md

 do-this: uses the fs Node package, LIRI will take the               text inside of random.txt and then use it to                        call one of LIRI's commands.

+Node packages used:

+Dotenv: A module that loads variables from a .env file into process.env.

+Request: Makes http calls.

+Moment: JavaScript library for dates/times.

+Fs: A built in node package